 Seems like people have pretty strong opinions how they should name their servers.
 I understand in an enterprise organization you would want a corporate naming convention for your servers.
 Especially if you have billions of them.
 I'm sure google doesn't sit around and think how they should name their servers.
 The probably call them something like borg_7121_location_8 and borg_7121_location_9.

 But in small organization, there is something to be said for having fun names.
 This is actually one of the many small pleasures in the life of an IT guy in a school.
 Naming servers.
 People still call our fileserver Zeus, and we refer in-house to different servers around the school by their Greek names.
 I think it adds a sense of fun and playfulness to an IT department.
 Moreover, when a server has an issue, we ascribe the issues to a Greek Deity.

 Here at the American School of Warsaw, we are using Greek Gods as our server names.
 Today, we are setting up a virtual print server, and decided to name it Apollo.
 Seems to make sense for a print server (even if it is virtualized).

-Published on Tuesday, October 12, 2010 (about 8 years, 4 months, and 2 weeks ago).
+Published on Tuesday, October 12, 2010 (8 years, 6 months, and one week ago).
 Posted in: Educational Tech Design Support Teaching Diary